 The Velvets broke off the relationship with Warhol and Nico rather quickly.
 In this period their live shows started to contain more pronounced improvisation and harsh, loud material.
 Their second album White Light/White Heat in 1968 continued in this direction, as evidenced by the title track and the 17-minute "Sister Ray".
 By this time, the band members were tired of having no recognition, and tensions were growing between Reed's traditionalism and Cale's experimental, abrasive tendencies.

 Cale eventually left, and was replaced by bassist Doug Yule.
-In reaction to this and the theft of the band's amplifiers, The Velvet Underground from 1969 was a more subdued, reflective affair.
+In reaction to this and the theft of the band's amplifiers, The Velvet Underground from 1969 (which was released by MGM Records, Verve's corporate parent) was a more subdued, reflective affair.
 Its style is most noticeable in the folky "Pale Blue Eyes" and "After Hours".
 Despite favourable critical reception, it was their first album to not enter the Billboard 200 (the previous ones managed the meager showings of #171 and #199).
-They toured throughout 1969 and continued writing material, most of which was shelved after disputes with Verve but eventually released on VU and Another View.
+They toured throughout 1969 and continued writing material, most of which was shelved after disputes with Verve/MGM but eventually released on VU and Another View.

-The Velvets were kicked off Verve in 1969 by a new president who wanted to purge controversial acts from the label (Frank Zappa and the Mothers of Invention were another victim).
-They signed with Atlantic Records, who requested less controversial material and an album "loaded with hits".
+The Velvets left MGM in 1969 and signed with Cotillion Records, a sublabel of Atlantic, who requested less controversial material and an album "loaded with hits".
 The result was Loaded, their swan song.
 Despite strong material and, indeed, some hits, the band dissolved during production when Reed left the band in August 1970.

 The band reunited once from 1992 to 1993.
 A live album was released featuring performances from the second reunion.
 Morrison's death of non-Hodgkin's lymphoma in 1995 pretty much iced the possibility of there being any further long-term reunions of the band (although the surviving members did play in 1996 for the band's induction of the Rock and Roll Hall of Fame, with a song dedicated to Morrison), and Reed's death of liver disease in 2013 certainly ended the possibility for good.
 Nico, for her part, died in a cycling accident in 1988.